urbs-dev/codestral/README.md

 ### Chat

-- To prompt the Codestral completion functionlity

-The current script should start with `c:`.
-Position your cursor at the end of your question.
+- To prompt the Codestral model: The current script should start with `c:`.
+Place your cursor at the end of your question.
 Activate the addin as for FIM.
-The answer is inserted from your cursor position.
+The answer is inserted from the line after your cursor position.

-- To prompt the Mamba completion functionality

-Just replace `c:` with `m:`.
+- To prompt the Mamba model: Just replace `c:` with `m:`.

-The answer will start with `a:`.
+In both cases, the answer will start with `a:`.

-You can continue the conversation starting a new line with `c:` or `m:` after the model’s answer.
+You can follow up the dialog starting a new line with `c:` or `m:` after the model’s answer.

 ### Including files content